lcdsmao/blog/content/2019-05-01_material-designtransition-for-floating-action-button-in-android/index.md

 The two methods `boolean isExpanded()` and `boolean setExpanded(boolean expanded)` of the `FloatingActionButton` are inherited from the `ExpandableWidget` interface.
 A bridge class `ExpandableWidgetHelper` is used to connect the `ExpandableWidget` and the parent `CoordinatorLayout`.
 When the expanded state of `ExpandableWidget` changes, `ExpandableWidgetHelper` will notify the `CoordinatorLayout` so the `CoordinatorLayout` can dispatch these changes to the `FabTransformationScrimBehavior`.
-Finally, `FabTransformationScrimBehavior` will respond to the state changes and create the show/hide animators for the view it attached to.
+Finally, `FabTransformationScrimBehavior` will respond to the state changes and create the show/hide animators for attached view.

 ## Morph